Follow us on social

 Trump Zelensky

-Why Trump's Ukraine negotiation efforts fail
+How Trump's latest Ukraine negotiation efforts could fail

-The president's impromptu diplomacy has lacked proven frameworks — like a clear process or international buy-in
+So far the president's impromptu diplomacy has lacked proven frameworks — like a clear process or international buy-in

 Analysis | Europe

-Beginning in February, the president and his aides proposed a month-long cease-fire.
-Yet enduring suspensions of hostilities are generally a result of, rather than a precondition for, peace negotiations.
-Recent examples include Bosnia, Democratic Republic of the Congo, Mozambique, Northern Ireland, and Sudan.
 Trump later appeared to back off when Russian President Vladimir Putin, whose forces are on the move, posed stiff political conditions.
 U.S. officials have met separately with the Ukrainian and Russian leaders, spurning potentially useful collaboration with affected countries in Europe and the Global South.

 Confronting the adversaries’ diametrically opposed peace plans, the administration prematurely offered its own one-page proposal and pushed three unaccompanied, unproductive meetings between Russian and Ukrainian officials — all to little or no avail.

 Venting his frustration, Trump has swung from threatening to abandon his peace initiative, to pausing military and intelligence aid to Ukraine, to restoring that assistance, promising new, largely defensive weapons, and threatening 100% tariffs on countries doing business with Russia unless Putin agrees to an undefined “deal” within an unrealistic 10-12 days.
-As that deadline approaches, Trump is heralding his upcoming one-on-one with Putin.
+As that deadline came and went, Trump is heralding his upcoming one-on-one with Putin.
 But Secretary of State Marco Rubio cautions that the president’s most important role will be to “come in at the end [of a negotiation] and close on it.”
 Yet, as of today, no negotiation process has been established.

 The overall impression is one of an ill-thought out, pell-mell initiative that has a good chance of failing.